RobertSilva143/First_Project/README.md

 # First_Project
-This is my first project in data analytics.
+This is my first project in data analytics(SQl and Excel).
+I learned this through free youtube videos.